 On November 14, 2016, the Joint Utilities filed their proposal to establish a Tree Mortality NBC (Testimony.)
 CalCCA filed a Protest.
 On July 14, 2017 CalCCA filed a motion arguing that parties should be allowed to argue for different cost recovery treatment for costs that have been statutorily authorized, on the one hand, versus costs that have simply been authorized by the CPUC.
-On December 12, there was an Informal Workshop on BioRAM NBC Mechanism IOU/CCA proposals.
+On December 12, 2017, there was an Informal Workshop on BioRAM NBC Mechanism IOU/CCA proposals.
 (See Agenda, CalCCA and IOUs Presentations.)
 An initial settlement teleconference took place on January 5.

-March 14: Ruling denying CalCCA Motion to include consolidated cost recovery issue in scope of application.
+On March 14, 2018, a Ruling denied CalCCA's Motion to include consolidated cost recovery issue in scope of application